(effective from November 2018)

 1.26.
 Auction Fee – The fee paid by the Seller to the Auctioneer under the Auction contract or the brokerage contract.
 The Auction Fee shall be applied only to Auctioneer’s Auctions.

 1.28.
-Land Portal – a map application provided as an auxiliary service of the Portal that offers Clients a quick overview of any purchase and sales offers of standing timber, forest land and arable land (auction ads, DIRECTLY FROM OWNER sales and auction ads, as well as sales ads published in real estate portals).
-The Land Portal also provides access to the e-Agent service, where buyers can track in regions of their interest any forest lands, logging areas and arable lands available for purchase, as well as arable lands available for renting.
-The Land Portal also provides a possibility of reviewing maps of forestry and agricultural businesses.
+Map App – an auxiliary service of the Portal, consisting of the Starter Package and the Expert Package, and offering Clients a quick overview of any purchase and sales offers of standing timber, forest land and arable land (auction ads, DIRECTLY FROM OWNER sales and auction ads, as well as sales ads published in real estate portals and other such sales related information).
+In addition to the above referred options offered by the Starter Package, the Expert Package of the Map App also provides access to the e-Agent service, where buyers can track in regions of their interest any forest lands, logging areas and arable lands available for purchase, as well as arable lands available for renting.
+The Expert Package of the Map App also provides a possibility of reviewing maps of forestry and agricultural businesses, add lists of immovable property objects, and different map layers (such as agricultural parcels of ARIB).
+The Expert Package of the Map App is available for periods of one day, one month or one year.

 1.29.
-Price Calculator – an auxiliary service of the Portal allowing to calculate the minimum, average and maximum value of forest lands, logging, or felled timber.
+Price Calculator – an auxiliary service of the Portal allowing to calculate the minimum, average and maximum value of forest lands, logging or arable land.
 Users of the Price Calculator can provide the Portal their contact information in order to obtain a more detailed calculation of the price of the object.

 2. Scope and Interpretation of Terms and Conditions of the Portal